Animation (ANIM)

 ANIM 101 Discovering Animation (3 semester hours)

-An integration of various creative arts used in animation, including analysis of visual language, to complete a survey course of this selected topic.
-University Core fulfilled: Explorations: Creative Experience.
+An exploration of various creative arts used in animation, including analysis of visual language, timing and motion.

 ANIM 198 Special Studies (1-3 semester hours)